Using Surveys to Ensure Employee Engagement and Guide Action.

 For example, if a business chooses to do a company-wide survey, leaders must be on board from the start to take meaningful action based on the survey results.

 When a company has a clear idea of its culture goals, and leadership is ready to take action, it’s time for the first outreach.
-Culture Amp’s software platform relies heavily on surveys, which allow companies to get anonymous feedback from employees about a range of topics, including ones that are potentially sensitive or that an employee may not feel comfortable addressing in a conversation.
+An employee feedback software relies heavily on surveys, which allow companies to get anonymous feedback from employees about a range of topics, including ones that are potentially sensitive or that an employee may not feel comfortable addressing in a conversation.

 In the photo: Worker communicating via their phone and laptop.
 Photo credit: Unsplash.